 How to Exercise your Pelvic Floor Muscles

 To exercise the pelvic floor muscles, lie sit or stand with your knees slightly apart.
 Tighten up your back passage as though you are trying to stop yourself passing wind.
 At the same time tighten the muscles that you would use to stop yourself from passing urine.
-The feeling is one of ‘squeeze and lift’, closing and drawing up the back and front passage (imagine you are trying to stop urine and wind from passing at the same time).
+The feeling is one of ‘squeeze and lift’, closing and drawing up the back and front passage.

 There are two ways to exercise your pelvic floor muscles: